mbt1/sentiment/README.md

 2. **User Action**: The user completes the CAPTCHA challenge.

-3. **Client-Side**: Once the CAPTCHA is completed, Google's servers provide a "response" token, which your React app then sends to your backend server along with any other data (like the API request you want to make).
+3. **Client-Side**: Once the CAPTCHA is completed, Google's servers provide a "response" token, which the React app then sends to the backend server along with any other data (like the API request you want to make).

-4. **Server-Side**: Your backend receives this "response" token and uses the "secret key" to call Google's server for verification.
+4. **Server-Side**: The backend receives this "response" token and uses the "secret key" to call Google's server for verification.

 5. **Verification**: Google's server will respond to your server, confirming whether or not the CAPTCHA was successfully completed.

-6. **Server Response**: Depending on the verification result, your server will then either process the user's original API request or return an error.
+6. **Server Response**: Depending on the verification result, the function will then either process the user's original API request or return an error.

-So, while your React app does "provide a token to the CAPTCHA provider," this token is not the same as the "secret key," which remains secure on your server.
+So, while the React app does "provide a token to the CAPTCHA provider," this token is not the same as the "secret key," which remains secure on the server.
 The token provided by Google is specifically meant to be passed back to your server for verification.
 This is adding an additional layer of verification that is intended to ensure that the request comes from a human.

 That said, like any other API, CAPTCHAs aren't foolproof.
-They add an additional layer of security but shouldn't be the only measure you take.
-Combining them with other security best practices can make your API more resilient to misuse.
+They add an additional layer of security but shouldn't be the only measure we take.
+Combining them with other security best practices can make the API more resilient to misuse.

+### Model Training with OpenAI-Generated Data

+right now the app is relying on pretrained models provided by Azure.
+This should be changed to use our own models.

+1. **Data Collection**: Use Python or other tools to collect and preprocess text data.
+We could potentially use OpenAI's GPT models to generate synthetic training data.

+2. **Training the Model**: Use a machine learning library like TensorFlow or PyTorch to train the model.
+We can host the training process on Azure ML.

+3. **Continuous Training with GitHub Actions**: Automate the training using GitHub Actions whenever new data is pushed to the repository.
+This pipeline can push the trained model to Azure Blob Storage or directly to the Azure Function app.

+4. **Hosting the Model**: Azure ML or Azure Functions with a custom container can serve the trained model.